The PunchPlatform metrics system collects multiples families of metrics :

 All these metrics are storm-component-related.

-Please refer to the storm node documentation for a detailed list of published metrics and associated names/context tags.
+Please refer to the spouts and bolts documentation for a detailed list of published metrics and associated names/context tags.

 PunchPlatform Storm Java VM metrics¶